siddharthparashri5/Advanced_ROOT_Plotting/README.md

 ### 4. Configure display
 - Check **Divide Canvas** to arrange multiple plots in a grid
-- Set number of rows and columns
+- Set the number of rows and columns
 - Select a fit function if desired
 - For custom fits, enter a ROOT TF1 formula (e.g., `[0]*sin([1]*x+[2])`)